secretstartups/handbook/culture/all-remote/internship/index.html.md

 ## How can interns make the most of a remote internship?

-Interns must recognize that expectations will likely be higher in a remote internship, while resources *may* be fewer if a company lacks a mature internship infrastructure.
+Interns must recognize that expectations for self-managing your time will likely be higher in a remote internship, while resources *may* be fewer if a company lacks a mature internship infrastructure.

 It's important to ask questions during the interview phase to understand the work environment.
 You'll want to make sure you have a remote mentor or [onboarding buddy](/handbook/people-group/general-onboarding/onboarding-buddies/) who will be available to answer questions related to working remotely.